Donald Campbell: Water speed records

 The designation "K7" was derived from its Lloyd's unlimited rating registration.
 It was carried on a prominent white roundel on each sponson, underneath an infinity symbol.
 Bluebird K7 was the seventh boat registered at Lloyds in the "Unlimited" series.

 Campbell set seven world water speed records in K7 between July 1955 and December 1964.
 The first of these marks was set at Ullswater on 23 July 1955, where he achieved a speed of 202.32 mph but only after many months of trials and a major redesign of Bluebird's forward sponson attachments points.
 Campbell achieved a steady series of subsequent speed-record increases with the boat during the rest of the decade, beginning with a mark of 216 mph in 1955 on Lake Mead in Nevada.
 Subsequently, four new marks were registered on Coniston Water, where Campbell and Bluebird became an annual fixture in the latter half of the 1950s, enjoying significant sponsorship from the Mobil oil company and then subsequently BP.

 Campbell also made an attempt in the summer of 1957 at Canandaigua, New York, which failed due to lack of suitable calm water conditions.
 Bluebird K7 became a well known and popular attraction, and as well as her annual Coniston appearances, K7 was displayed extensively in the UK, United States, Canada and Europe, and then subsequently in Australia during Campbell's prolonged attempt on the land speed record in 1963–1964.

 To extract more speed, and endow the boat with greater high-speed stability, in both pitch and yaw, K7 was subtly modified in the second half of the 1950s to incorporate more effective streamlining with a blown Perspex cockpit canopy and fluting to the lower part of the main hull.
 In 1958, a small wedge shaped tail fin, housing an arrester parachute, modified sponson fairings, that gave a significant reduction in forward aerodynamic lift, and a fixed hydrodynamic stabilising fin, attached to the transom to aid directional stability, and exert a marginal down-force on the nose were incorporated into the design to increase the safe operating envelope of the hydroplane.
 Thus she reached 225 mph in 1956, where an unprecedented peak speed of 286.78 mph was achieved on one run, 239 mph in 1957, 248 mph in 1958 and 260 mph in 1959.

-Campbell was awarded the Order of the British Empire (CBE) in January 1957 for his water speed record breaking, and in particular his record at Lake Mead in the United States which earned him and Britain very positive acclaim.
+Campbell was named as a Commander of the British Empire (CBE) in January 1957 for his water speed record breaking, and in particular his record at Lake Mead in the United States which earned him and Britain very positive acclaim.

 On 23 November 1964, Campbell achieved the Australian water speed record of 216 mph on Lake Bonney Riverland in South Australia, although he was unable to break the world record on that attempt.